Treraer/SIIGE-Simple-Intuitive-Inky-Game-Engine/README.md

 # What is already implemented?

-5x5 Map System
+-5x5 Map System
-Fighting System
+-5x5 Map System with Fights
-5x5 Map System with Fights
+-Fighting System
-EXP System
+  -EXP System
-Leveling System
+  -Leveling System
-Inventory System
+-Inventory System

 # Planned Features and those which I am thinking about: